Making Dreams Come True

 The Detroit Red Wings are dedicated to making a difference in our local community, particularly when it comes to fans facing life-threatening illnesses.
 Whether it’s sending a fan a care package and encouragement letter from the team or inviting a fan to Joe Louis Arena to watch a practice or meet a player after a game, the Red Wings look to lift the spirits of those fans going through challenging times in their lives.

-The Detroit Red Wings have granted 16 wishes from the Make-A-Wish Foundation since 2005, including two during the 2013-14 season.
+The Detroit Red Wings have granted 18 wishes from the Make-A-Wish Michigan since 2005, including two during the 2014-15 season.
 In November 2011, Make-A-Wish Foundation of America named the Red Wings one of five recipients of their annual Chris Greicius Celebrity Award.
+Most recently, the Red Wings were recognized as one of Make-A-Wish Michigan's Leaders in Joy at the 2014 Wish Ball in Detroit.